-- 43. Prior to the commencement of any vegetation clearance or earthworks within the beds or margins of any river in the Project Area, the Consent Holder shall prepare and submit an Ecological Restoration Plan (ERP) for approval by the Council's Monitoring Officer.
-The ERP must cover all terrestrial, riparian, stream, and wetland restoration and enhancement areas within the Project Area, including the 120 ha Kākā Hill restoration site. - 44.
-The ERP must: - a) Be prepared by a Suitably Qualified and Experienced Ecologist and be peer-reviewed by an independent SQEP with relevant ecological and restoration expertise. - b) State clear restoration and enhancement objectives for all areas, including those within the Project Area and the 120 ha Kākā Hill site.
-Objectives must include: - Achieving no-net-loss of indigenous biodiversity values; - Enhancing biodiversity, ecological connectivity, and habitat condition across terrestrial, riparian, wetland, and stream ecosystems; - Re-establishing self-sustaining, resilient native ecosystems representative of the Bryant Ecological District; - Avoiding, remedying, or mitigating adverse effects on adjacent Significant Natural Areas (SNAs) and any Threatened or At Risk indigenous species that may use the restoration areas. - c) Include the following component management plans: - A Stream Restoration Plan (SRP); - A Wetland Restoration Plan (WRP); - A Lizard Management Plan (LMP). - b) Define measurable performance standards for each habitat type, including: - Minimum 80% native vegetation survival at Year 3; - Canopy closure or vegetative cover thresholds appropriate to habitat type;
+- 37. Prior to the commencement of any vegetation clearance or earthworks within the Project Area, the Consent Holder shall prepare and submit an Ecological Restoration Plan (ERP) for approval by the Council's Monitoring Officer.
+The ERP must be prepared by a Suitably Qualified and Experienced Ecologist and must cover all terrestrial, riparian, stream, and wetland restoration and enhancement areas within the Project Area, including the 120 ha Kākā Hill restoration site. - 38.
+The ERP must: - a) Be prepared by a Suitably Qualified and Experienced Freshwater Ecologist and be peerreviewed by an independent SQEP with relevant ecological and restoration expertise. - b) State clear restoration and enhancement objectives for all areas, including those within the Project Area and the 120 ha Kākā Hill site.
+Objectives must include:

+- Achieving no-net-loss of indigenous biodiversity values; - Enhancing biodiversity, ecological connectivity, and habitat condition across terrestrial, riparian, wetland, and stream ecosystems; - Re-establishing self-sustaining, resilient native ecosystems representative of the Bryant Ecological District; - Avoiding, remedying, or mitigating adverse effects on adjacent Significant Natural Areas (SNAs) and any Threatened or At Risk indigenous species that may use the restoration areas. - c) Include the following component management plans: - A Stream Restoration Plan (SRP); prepared in accordance with Condition 31; - A Wetland Restoration Plan (WRP); - A Lizard Management Plan (LMP). - b) Define measurable performance standards for each habitat type, including: - Minimum 80% native vegetation survival at Year 3; - Canopy closure or vegetative cover thresholds appropriate to habitat type;

-$\underline{Advice\ Note:}\ The\ SRP_includes\ performance\ standards\ specific\ to\ the\ realignment\ and\ restoration\ of\ Kākā\ Hill\ Tributary.$
+Advice Note: The SRP includes performance standards specific to the realignment and restoration of Kākā Hill Tributary.

-- d) Provide spatial planting plans for all restoration and enhancement areas, including: - Plant species lists tailored to each ecological zone; - Eco-sourcing requirements; - Planting densities and layout; - Habitat zonation appropriate to the Bryant Ecological District. - e) Set out implementation milestones and schedules, including indicative timing and sequencing of planting and site works. - f) Identify site preparation and maintenance methods, including: - Weed control and invasive species management; - Pest animal control measures; - g) Require that the removal of native woody vegetation be undertaken outside the peak bird breeding season (August to February inclusive), unless a Suitably Qualified and Experienced Ecologist confirms in writing to Council's Monitoring Officer that no active nests are present in the area to be cleared.
+- d) Provide spatial planting plans for all restoration and enhancement areas, including: - Plant species lists tailored to each ecological zone; - Eco-sourcing requirements; - Planting densities and layout; - Habitat zonation appropriate to the Bryant Ecological District. - e) Set out implementation milestones and schedules, including indicative timing and sequencing of planting and site works. - f) Identify site preparation and maintenance methods, including: - Weed control and invasive species management; - Pest animal control measures; - g) Require that the removal of native woody vegetation be undertaken outside the peak bird breeding season (August to February inclusive), unless a Suitably Qualified and Experienced Ecologist confirms in writing to Council's Monitoring Officer that no active nests are present in the area to be cleared. - h) Include a monitoring and reporting programme for each restoration component, specifying: - Frequency and duration of monitoring; - Success indicators linked to performance standards; - Adaptive management triggers and corrective actions. - i) Describe mechanisms for long-term protection and management, including: - Legal protection (e.g. covenants, consent notices); - Ongoing maintenance responsibilities; - j) Ensure all planting follows appropriate guidance for the Bryant Ecological District (e.g., Courtney et al. 2003). - 39.
+All restoration and enhancement works must be implemented and maintained in accordance with the approved ERP.